Hostile Takeover

 Cryptic, in a way Uzi could leverage.
 Maybe she’d do the rest of the negotiation by ear, depending on how J reacted.

-Or maybe this whole approach was –
+Or maybe this whole approach was—

 Exception: received system interrupt

 J was done, then.
+It was over.

 Uzi scrambled to hit send on her message while she had the chance.
 But it was too late.
-Before any acknowledgement or confirmation could arrive, Uzi’s last thought, cloaked in panic and desperate, was reading the words:
+Before any acknowledgement or confirmation could arrive, Uzi’s last thought, cloaked in panic and desperation, was reading the words:

 Session terminated by remote host.
 Reason: Device not found